santialtamira/santialtamira/README.md

 <h1 align="center"> Hello there!
-I'm Santiago Altamira</h1>
+I'm Santiago Altamira 🚀</h1>

+&nbsp;&nbsp;

 <p align="center">
 I'm a software developer graduated from <a href="https://www.lewagon.com/">LE WAGON</a> and currently finishing my studies in another bootcamp, <a href="https://www.soyhenry.com/">SOY HENRY</a>.
 </p>
 <p align="center">
-When I'm not coding, find me practicing any sport or talking about new technologies that are changing the world.
+When I'm not coding, find me practicing any sport or talking about new technologies that are changing the world :earth_americas:.
 </p>

 <div align="center">